berkbenzer/TimeScale_Automation/README.md

-Retention policies may expire because there are too many reads from the timescale database.
+Retention policies getting time out due to too many reads from the timescale database.
 This automation was made because the failure of retention policies to work increases the disk usage on the system.
 The general approach is to implement a Python program that recognizes when the application has been restarted.